 Fortunately, technology has come to your rescue.
 With thrift stores migrating to the internet, you can avoid the hassle of treasure hunting in physical thrift stores.
 With just a few taps and a click, you will find the items that you have in mind quickly, making your thrifting experience a great one.

 If you are conscious of saving the planet and saving money at the same time, thrifting is the way to go.
-The 7 best online thrift stores listed above aren’t the only ones – there are many others, but they are good places to start.
+The 9 of the best online thrift stores listed above aren’t the only ones – there are many others, but they are definitely the best and a great place to start.